-The purpose of the feasibility study was “to identify and evaluate four alternatives providing the necessary Interstate link between the proposed U.S. 220 freeway near Ellerbe and the proposed U.S. 74 Bypass southwest of Rockingham."
+A feasibility study evaluating initial design options, also referred to as alternatives, was published in May 1996.
+The purpose of the feasibility study was to identify and evaluate four alternatives providing the necessary Interstate link between the proposed U.S. 220 freeway near Ellerbe and the proposed U.S. 74 Bypass southwest of Rockingham.

-This review resulted in the selection of two build alternatives for detailed evaluation in an Environmental Assessment, which looks at the environmental effects of a project.
+After the feasibility study was published, a preliminary public hearing was held in July 1996.
+Comments and concerns received from area citizens, local government groups, and appropriate resource agencies were reviewed.
+This review informed the selection of two build alternatives for detailed evaluation in an Environmental Assessment, which looks at the environmental effects of a project.

-A citizen's informational workshop was held on April 28, 1998, to discuss project purpose and history and to review the two Build Alternatives selected for detailed evaluation in the draft environmental document.
+A citizen's informational workshop was held on April 28, 1998, to discuss project purpose and history and to review the two build alternatives selected for detailed evaluation in the draft environmental document.

-Since that time, the project has been placed on hold several times.
-Right of way acquisition began in 2009 and was substantially completed for all sections.
+Right-of-way acquisition began in 2009 and was substantially completed for all sections.
 Some design changes and utility relocations have required minor additional acquisitions of right of way and permanent utility easements as late as year 2019.

 Section C of the project, from Harrington Road to the U.S. 220/I-73 Bypass interchange south of Ellerbe, is complete.
 Construction on Sections A and B began November 2019.